epfl-lasa/fast-gmm/README.md

 # fast-gmm

 This package is an unofficial Seungsu's implementation of motion_generators package.
 There are several advantages of this package over the motion_generators package.
 First: It calculates GMM, GMR faster.
-Second: CDD-dynamics is a second order system (You can set a limits on acceleration)
+Second: CDD-dynamics is a second order system (You can set a limit on acceleration)

 How to use CDD-dynamics: